MergeCommits/current-year-web-tech-stack/README.md

 *99% of the comments written here are my own opinion.
 No clue what the other 1% is though...*

-Just the t3 stack with a better tsconfig and more opinionated linting/prettier options.
+Just a generated [create-t3-app](https://create.t3.gg/) stack with a better tsconfig and more opinionated linting/prettier options.

 # Technology